 Step 2: Scoop to Fill

 You have a few methods you can use here.
 The first is you can use an immersion blender to blend the inside of the watermelon together so it's removed from the rind.
 Essentially, you're creating a watermelon puree here.

 The second option is depicted in the video, where you can attach a coring tool (in this case, a beater) to a drill.
 This method is a little more, unique, so take caution if you're not used to operating power tools (especially if you're already three sheets to the wind on vodka watermelon cocktail).

 Additionally, you can simply use a large spoon and some elbow grease.
 No matter what method you use, empty all flesh and juice into a large bowl.
 Whether it's glass, plastic, or stainless steel, that doesn't much matter.
 As long as it can hold the entire contents of the watermelon, you're in good shape.

 Step 3: Bend to Tap

 Finally, use an apple corer to make a hole just about two inches above the bottom of the watermelon.
 Attach a spigot or beverage dispenser tool to your new hole.
 Just be sure you cut high enough into the watermelon that it won't bump the table, and low enough that you won't need to agitate it too much should your fresh watermelon juice punch run low (it will, always).

 For the tapping kit, Amazon is a great resource.
 Attach a spigot like the Final Touch Black Tap, which also works to turn your pumpkin into a keg come fall.
-At only $19.99, it basically pays for itself for the first barbecues.

 Once your watermelon keg is all set up, you're almost ready to start mixing!